Kayla Sanchez

-Kayla Noelle Sanchez (born 7 April 2001) is a Filipina-Canadian swimmer.
-A member of the Canadian national team until 2022, she has represented Canada at the Olympic and World championship level, and is a two-time Olympic medalist.
-She is one of Canada's most prominent Filipina Canadian athletes.
+Kayla Noelle Sanchez (born 7 April 2001) is a Filipino-Canadian swimmer who represents the Philippines internationally since 2023.
+She has represented Canada through 2022, at the Olympic and World championship level, and is a two-time Olympic medalist.

 Early life

 Kayla Sanchez was born on 7 April 2001 in Singapore.
 She was born to Filipino parents who were Overseas Filipino Workers; her father is a native of Mabalacat, Pampanga while her mother traces her roots to Baguio.
 Her family eventually emigrated to Canada.

 Career

 2017 season

 Sanchez made her debut in major international competition in 2017, as part of the Canadian team for the 2017 World Junior Swimming Championships team in Indianapolis.
 She won two individual medals, a silver in the 200 m individual medley and bronze in the 100 m freestyle, and was part of a Canadian sweep of the gold medals in the women's relay events, taking gold in the 4x100 m and 4x200 freestyle as well as in the 4x100 medley.
 In the process the team broke the junior world record and championship record.

 Later that year she also competed at her senior championships, the 2017 World Aquatics Championships in Budapest.
 Sanchez was part of the Canadian team in the women's 4×100 m freestyle relay event, finishing fourth overall.